 There are both conscious and subconscious processes in play.
-Right now, I hope we are all uncomfortable enough to strive for something better.
+We continue to strive for something better.
 There are a few simple things we should always being doing to honor who a person is in the testing process.
 The following is just a sampling of how we operationalize our goals:

 - Utilizing testing materials with good psychometric properties.
-Are various racial and ethnic groups appropriately represented?
+Are various racial, ethnic, gender-based, linguistic, etc. groups appropriately represented?
 Is the sample size large enough to be reliable?

 - Selecting tests and measures with culturally inclusive language and images.